wanadev/obsidian-api/doc/application-side-api.md

 #### Using Promises

-To use promises in you API method, you only have to return your promise, Obsidian API will wait for the promise to be resolved (or rejected) to return the result to the integration-side caller:
+To use promises in your API method, you only have to return your promise, Obsidian API will wait for the promise to be resolved (or rejected) to return the result to the integration-side caller: